 Businesses should keep a record of all instances where consent is given, including who gave the consent and how.
 Under the Act, it is up to the sender to prove that consent exists.

 - via an existing business or other relationship, where there is reasonable expectation of receiving commercial electronic messages

-- via conspicuous publication of a work-related electronic address because it is accessible to the public, or a section of the public
+- via conspicuous publication of a work-related electronic address because it is accessible to the public, or a section of the public, and if:

 - if the address is not accompanied by a statement saying no commercial messages are wanted